opendistro/for-elasticsearch-docs/docs/security/multi-tenancy.md

 ## Manage Kibana indices

-The open source version of Kibana saves all objects to a single index, `.kibana`.
-The Security plugin uses the `.kibana` index for the global tenant, but separate indices for every other tenant.
+The open source version of Kibana saves all objects to a single index: `.kibana`.
+The Security plugin uses this index for the global tenant, but separate indices for every other tenant.
 Each user also has a private tenant, so you might see a large number of indices that follow two patterns:

 ```
 .kibana_<hash>_<tenant_name>